Engaging Employers in Work-Based Learning

 There are three components of work-based learning programs that were identified in 2017 by the U.S. Department of Education:

-The success of a program and the likelihood of it having all three components requires a strong partnership between a school or education program, an employer, and a student.
+The success of a program and the likelihood of it having all three components requires a strong partnership between a school or educational institution, an employer, and a student.
 You can’t have a successful WBL program without one of those entities.
 It’s like a three-legged table.
 If one leg is not as strong as the others, the entire table will be unstable.

-It’s not difficult to get students and educational programs engaged.
-They understand the value of students having access to workplace experiences.
+It’s not difficult to get students and career and technical education (CTE) counselors engaged.
+They understand the value of students having access to real workplace settings and experiences.
 Engaging employers is a bit more difficult.
 They have busy work lives, don’t regularly work with students, may be unsure of how to contribute, and might not see how participating in the program will benefit their business in the long run.

 Getting buy-in from employers is a critical component of a WBL program.
-To help you find and nurture existing relationships with employer partners, here are seven strategies you can use.
+To help you find and nurture existing relationships with industry partners, here are seven strategies you can use.

 Find larger organizations in your school and community where you can network.
 The Parent Teacher Association, the Chamber of Commerce, economic-development and other government meetings, non-profits, and other community events are all potential networking partners.

-Once you begin working with business partners, it’ll be easier to identify more as they can help you network by sharing their experience and their contacts.
+Once you begin working with industry or community professionals, it’ll be easier to identify how they can help you network by sharing their experience and their contacts.

-2. Emphasize the Benefits of WBL for Schools and Businesses
+2. Emphasize the Benefits of Work-based Learning for Both Schools and Businesses

 It’s easy to see how WBL programs benefit students and schools, but those benefits also extend to employers.
 These benefits are important to highlight when you begin talking to potential partners.